 Activities: 200 Q

-These are companies I 100% recommend booking activities with In Guatemala. they are all at least part-owned by Guatemalans and I know they all pay their staff well and give back to the community.
+These are companies I 100% recommend booking activities for your Guatemala vacation. they are all at least part-owned by Guatemalans and I know they all pay their staff well and give back to the community.

 Heart Of Travel – Cultural tours and activities, both day and multi-day.